anselmobd/tuple-load/README.md

 # tuple-load
-Loading CVS tuples into relational databases.
+Loading CSV tuples into relational databases.

-- cvs2oracle.py - Get data from a CSV and, according configuration files, write to an Oracle database.
+- csv2oracle.py - Get data from a CSV and, according configuration files, write to an Oracle database.

-- dbms2cvs.py - Get data from MS-SQL database and, according configuration files, write to a CSV file.
+- dbms2csv.py - Get data from MS-SQL database and, according configuration files, write to a CSV file.
+  (Yet in early stages of development.)

 ## Files

 - data_load.cfg - Configuration file, which for the moment is only used to link an intelegable table name to the table name in an RDB.
 The intelegable name is the name of the CSV file (with a .csv), which contains the tuples (the data).
 The table name in the RDB is the name of the JSON file (with a .json), which contains information about the columns of the table.

-- insumos.ini - Sample configuration file to "dbms2cvs.py" script.
+- insumos.ini - Sample configuration file to "dbms2csv.py" script.

 ## Directories